LBolechow/ProjectSpringBoot/README.md

     A Python-based microservice that acts as a RabbitMQ consumer, responsible for capturing and storing system events in Redis.
 It listens to various event queues (e.g., user registration, login, password reset) and logs structured event.

-Frontend is made in Angular.
+Frontend

+    The frontend is built with Angular, providing a responsive and user-friendly interface for registration, login, profile management, and password reset.